ReeceMcMillin/CS449-Notes/src/7/index.md

-# Refactoring for Design Improvement
+# Chapter 7 - Refactoring for Design Improvement